 April 14, 2011

-The United States Court of Appeals for the Armed Forces held a special sitting at Pacific McGeorge on April 6, 2011, and two law students were able to participate in this special hearing.
+The United States Court of Appeals for the Armed Forces held a special sitting at McGeorge on April 6, 2011, and two law students were able to participate in this special hearing.

 The Armed Forces Court oversees the military justice system for all services and is composed of five civilian judges appointed for 15-year terms by the president with the advice and consent of the Senate.
 Opinions of the court are appealable to the Supreme Court.
 Chief Judge Andrew Effron presided over the hearing flanked by Judges Scott Stucky, James Baker, Chip Erdmann and Margaret Ryan.

 The case that was heard, United States v.
 Phillips, involved the possession of child pornography charged under the Uniform Code of Military Justice for service-discrediting acts and whether there exists a "per se service discrediting" doctrine such that the prosecutor need not prove that element of the offense.